software-mansion/starknet.py/docs/quickstart.rst

     :lines: 11-14
     :dedent: 4

-You can see all Gateway Client's methods :obj:`here <starknet_py.net.gateway_client.GatewayClient>`.
+You can see all Gateway Client's methods :ref:`GatewayClient`.

 Using FullNodeClient
 --------------------